 Methods: We analyzed cross-sectional data from Multiple Indicator Cluster Surveys (MICS) 2019, with a total sample size of 14,278 children aged 6-12.
 The outcome variable “dropout” is calculated as children admitted to primary school the previous year but not enrolled in the current year.
 We used bivariate analysis, crude and adjusted log-binomial model to assess the relationship between dropout and its associated factors such as child characteristics and discipline, parents’ characteristics, household financial wellbeing and learning environment at home.

 Findings: Overall, 1.65% of students dropped out, with higher rates among male students and those who were admitted to primary school at a later age.
 Child labor is a concerning cause of dropout, where the risk is 1.57 times more than those who are not engaged in economic activities.
 In terms of geographical areas, Mymensingh shows the most alarming dropout situation, with a rate 3.82 times higher, while Dhaka has the lowest rate at 1.31 times higher than Barishal.
 Students from financially stable families have a higher dropout rate compared to the middle class in contrast to students from poor families.
 Compromised toilet facilities contribute to an alarming situation of student dropout from primary schools, at 1.40 times more than those with improved facilities.
 Students who do not read and lack support at home are 93% more likely to drop out compared to those who read books or are read to at home.

+Keywords?

 Introduction